raj23manj/Design-Patterns-java-udemy/README.md

           serialized.
           To handle exception while object creation use static block, this is ideal way of creating a singleton instance.
 This way the instance gets created at class loading
-          We can create lazy singleton, meaning create the singlenton instance only when we need it and not before, there is issue in multithreaded env, and threads can create multiple instances to avoid this, we can make the method as `synchronised`
+          We can create lazy singleton, meaning create the singlenton instance only when we need it and not before, there is issue in multi-threaded env(race condition), and threads can create multiple instances to avoid this, we can make the method as `synchronised`.
+There is another way to avoid this problem, by using inner static singleton class, this will give us only one instace and thread safety is assured